|Nutrition Facts (per serving)|

 These corn dogs are wrapped in cornmeal batter and deep fried.
-Use standard size hot dogs, cocktail wieners, or Lit'l Smokies smoked sausages for this recipe.
+Use standard-sized hot dogs, cocktail wieners, or Lit'l Smokies smoked sausages for this recipe.

 It's unclear when the very first corn dog was created, but there was a patent granted on a deep-frying appliance for dipping, cooking and holding wieners and other foods. there is also mention of a Krusty Korn Dog Baker in a 1929 restaurant and hotel supply catalog.

-According to Mr. Fletcher, the "secret" batter is made with cornmeal, flour, leavening agents, ice water, salt, sugar, and 6 other ingredients.
+According to Mr. Fletcher, the "secret" batter is made with cornmeal, flour, leavening agents, ice water, salt, sugar, and six other ingredients.

 Our version is made with equal parts cornmeal and flour, some sugar, eggs, milk, and seasonings.

-- 1 pound hot dogs (about 10, or use 1 pound of cocktail hot dogs)
+1 pound hot dogs, or use cocktail hot dogs

-In a mixing bowl, combine flour, cornmeal, sugar, baking powder, salt and chili powder; whisk or stir the dry mixture to blend thoroughly.
+In a mixing bowl, combine flour, cornmeal, sugar, baking powder, salt, and chili powder; whisk or stir dry mixture to blend thoroughly.

-In another bowl, beat the eggs with milk and the 1/4 cup of oil.
-Stir the egg and milk mixture into dry ingredients and continue whisking until the batter is smooth.
+In another bowl, beat eggs with milk and 1/4 cup of oil.
+Stir egg and milk mixture into dry ingredients and continue whisking until batter is smooth.

-Heat the vegetable oil in the deep fryer to 360 F. Or fill a deep, heavy saucepan about half full with vegetable oil and attach a deep-frying thermometer to the side of the pan to gauge the temperature.
+Heat vegetable oil in deep fryer to 360 F. Or fill a deep, heavy saucepan about half full with vegetable oil and attach a deep-frying thermometer to side of pan to gauge temperature.

-Insert a wooden skewer or popsicle stick into each hot dog, to make a "handle" for the hot dogs.
+Insert a wooden skewer or popsicle stick into each hot dog to make a "handle" for hot dogs.

-Holding the stick or skewer, dip each hot dog into batter, turning to coat thoroughly and evenly.
+Holding stick or skewer, dip each hot dog into batter, turning to coat thoroughly and evenly.

 Fry corn dogs in 2 or 3 batches, for about 3 to 5 minutes, or until golden brown.